Residential Life FAQ

 2. When do I find out where I will live?

 Roommate and housing assignments are made individually by hand to match you with the best roommate and dormitory possible.
-Because of the time-intensive nature of this process you will receive your housing and roommate assignments in late July or early August.
+Because of the time-intensive nature of this process you will receive your housing and roommate assignments the first week of August.

 3. Can I pick my own roommate as a first-year student?

 No. Roommate assignments are determined carefully by residence life staff over the summer.
-Careful attention is paid to students' housing information forms, their intellectually interests, and time-tested compatibility issues.
+Careful attention is paid to students' housing information forms, their intellectual interests, and time-tested compatibility issues.
 Trust us.
-We have matched students for generations with considerable success and living with someone unknown to you is an important part of the Sewanee experience.
+We have matched students for generations with considerable success and living with a new roommate is an important part of the Sewanee experience.

-You will receive an email on your Sewanee email account with your login information at the end of the summer.
+You will receive an email through your Sewanee email account with your login information during the summer.
 You will use your Banner account to register for classes, check your grades, and other similar things.

 Contact the Registrar’s Office – 931-598-1731.